sedefbostanci/garden_at_home/README.md

 # App

 I worked on backend part of app.
 Frontend developed with Flutter.
-I created APIs with the Django Rest framework for to communicate with the frontend.
+APIs created with the Django Rest framework to communicate with the frontend.

 Here is our database diagram